openstreetmap/stateofthemap-2022/calls/academic.md

 <h2 id="guidelines">Submission Guidelines</h2>

 Authors are invited to submit extended abstracts using the State of the Map 2021 Pretalx [submission system](https://pretalx.com/sotm2021-academic/cfp).
-Deadline for submission is 25 April 2021.
+Deadline for submission is 5 May 2021.

 Abstracts should be between 800 and 1200 words.
 These limits will be strictly enforced for a fair and balanced review process.